Comic Book Store Blues

 When the new owners came in, considerably younger people with cheerful smiles, customer service suddenly warped.
 Though making sure to greet every customer coming through the door, they were otherwise concerned chiefly with their board and card games from where in a corner of the store they had set up a kind of open-air lounge for themselves, removing several racks and bookcases from the old layout of the store.

 The atmosphere of being in a quasi-store-cum-dining-room quickly killed my ability to verbally ask them for help (who wants to interrupt someone in their dining room?
-It's impolite), and after four visits gave up on the place.
+It's impolite), and after four visits with the new owners (versus the hundred visits from before) I gave up on the place.
 In the instances where I did interact with the new owners, they were smiling and exuding the kind of genial attitude I come across in hundreds of other retail establishments.
 That's all to the good and is the mark of some kind of professionalism, at least in style, though I have no illusion that this is a true interaction with a cheerful person, but rather a person practising good customer interaction skills.

 But in the case of this new management, the difference was that, besides the act of running their store from their card-table, they wouldn't actually do more than make a cursory look for the items I would ask about, and then leave me empty-handed as they retired quickly back to their game.
 Could they order the item?
 Was the item even available from any distributer?
 This wasn't offered, they too quickly ejected from the customer to return to their lounge.